 Abdeen Palace Museum

 Abdeen Palace is a historic Cairo palace that dates to the Muhammed Ali dynasty.
-In other words, it was built as one of the official residences for the former ruling monarchy and the royal family of Egypt.
+In other words, it was built as one of the official residences of the former ruling monarchy and the royal family of Egypt.
 However, currently, it is one of the official residences and the principal workplace of the President of Egypt, located above Qasr el-Nil Street in eastern Downtown Cairo, Egypt.

 Coptic Museum